 - There are GDL hours-related exemptions for employment or religious reasons

-In late 2007 the NJ Governor appointed a group called the Governor's Teenage Driver Safety Study Commission whose job was to analyze a wide range of issues, including driver education, passenger restrictions for young drivers and penalties for newer drivers who violate traffic laws.
-The group is considering recommending that an identifier, perhaps a sticker, be required on a vehicle so that police officers will know if a driver is breaking the curfew or transporting too many passengers.
+A group called the Governor's Teenage Driver Safety Study Commission analyzes driver education, passenger restrictions for young drivers and penalties for newer drivers who violate traffic laws.
+The group has recommended that an identifier, perhaps a sticker, be required on a vehicle so that police officers will know if a driver is breaking the curfew or transporting too many passengers.